-The following table summarizes the compensation paid by us to non-employee directors for the year ended December 31, 2015.
+The following table summarizes the compensation paid by us to non-employee directors for the year ended December 31, 2016.
 Ms. Hakimoglu did not receive additional compensation for her service as a director.

-Name Fees Earned or Name Paid in Cash(1) on Awards(2) Share Options Outstanding at Year End Brad R. Baldwin \$ 37,200 \$ 53,469 \$ 11,050 \$ 101,719 75,000 Larry R. Hendricks 33,600 53,469 11,050 98,119 75,000 Scott M. Huntsman 37,200 53,469 11,050 101,719 75,000 Eric L. Robinson 12,500 40,940 53,440 8,333
+Name Fees Earned or Paid in Cash (1) Option Awards (2) Other Compensation (3) Total Share Options Outstanding at Year End Brad R. Baldwin \$ 37,200 \$ 44,165 \$ 6,375 \$ 87,740 45,000 Larry R. Hendricks 33,600 44,165 6,375 84,140 70,000 Eric L. Robinson 34,217 44,165 708 79,090 18,333

-- (1) The base annual director's fee for the reporting year was \$30,000. - The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
-The assumptions made in the valuation of our option awards are disclosed in Note 9 Share Based Payments in our Notes to Consolidated Financial Statements contained in our Form 10-K for the year ended December 31, 2015. - (3) Other compensation represents value of ClearOne stock awarded under a dividend equivalents plan offered to all ClearOne stock optionees including directors and officers.
-Under this plan, dividend equivalents were calculated at \$0.10, \$0.035 and \$0.035, for each stock option outstanding in the quarters of 2014-Q4, 2015-Q1 and 2015-Q2, respectively and equivalent value of ClearOne stock awarded.
+- (1) The base annual director's fee for the reporting year was \$30,000.
+In addition, independent directors were paid \$100 per month for each board committee served on, and an additional \$300 per month if the director was the chair of the Audit and Compliance Committee or Compensation Committee.
+The fee is not dependent on the number of meetings attended by any directors. - (2) The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
+The assumptions made in the valuation of our option awards are disclosed in Note 9 Share Based Payments in our Notes to Consolidated Financial Statements contained in our Form 10-K for the year ended December 31, 2016. - (3) Other Compensation represents value of ClearOne stock awarded under a dividend equivalents plan offered to all ClearOne stock optionees including directors and officers.
+Under this plan, dividend equivalents were calculated at \$0.10, \$0.035, \$0.035, \$0.035 and \$0.05, for each stock option outstanding in the quarters of 2014-Q4, 2015-Q1, 2015-Q2, 2015-Q3, and 2015-Q4, respectively and equivalent value of ClearOne stock awarded.
+Directors received ClearOne stock under this program for dividend equivalents related to 2015-Q3 and 2015-Q4 in 2016.
+The calculated dividend equivalents were awarded in the form of ClearOne stock valued at market price on the date of award of dividend equivalents.
+The dividend equivalents program was not continued beyond 2015 after making above mentioned payments in 2016.

-On August 20, 2013, the Compensation Committee approved an increase in the monthly base for outside Board of Director's compensation from \$2,000 to \$2,500 per month.
-Also effective from this date, outside directors receive \$100 per month for each board committee served on, and an additional \$300 per month if the outside director is the chair of the Audit or Compensation Committee.
-The fee is not dependent on the number of meetings attended by any directors.
-In addition, independent directors receive an annual grand of stock options of 10,000 shares of common stock, of which one-third vests on the first anniversary of the date of grant, and the remaining vest in equal monthly increments over the subsequent 24-month period.
+Independent directors receive an annual grant of stock options of 10,000 shares of common stock, of which one-third vests on the first anniversary of the date of grant, and the remaining vest in equal monthly increments over the subsequent 24-month period.
 All directors are reimbursed by us for their out-of-pocket travel and related expenses incurred in attending all Board of Directors and committee meetings.